Do you know about bearded dragon skin conditions?

 To catch mouth rot in its early stages, regularly check the appearance of your bearded dragon’s mouth.

-If your bearded dragon has mouth rot, you must make an appointment with your veterinarian immediately.
+If your bearded dragon has mouth rot, you must immediately make an appointment with your veterinarian.

 Diagnosis in the early stages gives your pet the best chance at a speedy recovery instead of a long, expensive, and potentially painful treatment.